 The School of Marine Sciences offers M.S. and Ph.D. programs in Oceanography and Marine Biology, and an M.S. program in Marine Policy, a Professional Science Master (PSM) in Marine Sciences, and a dual (M.S.) degree that comprises one degree in Policy and one in Aquaculture, Marine Biology, or Oceanography.
-We pride ourselves in providing truly interdisciplinary experiences by tailoring coherent knowledge, skills and abilities training to individual student needs around a solid package of fundamentals.
+Graduate students are encouraged to take advantage of interdisciplinary opportunities that our program offers while gaining fundamental knowledge and individualized training to achieve successful careers.

-Sometimes it is unclear whether to apply for a Masters or PhD degree, especially if you are interested in proceeding through a PhD program.
-For many students, an M.S. is their intended terminal degree, and we encourage such students to apply to Maine.
-For students intending to get a Ph.D., it is sometimes a good idea to get a Masters first, and even to get a Masters at a different institution than the Ph.D..
+Sometimes it is unclear whether to apply for a Masters or Ph.D. degree, especially if you are interested in proceeding through a Ph.D. program.
+For many students, an M.S. is their intended terminal degree, and we encourage such students to apply to SMS.
+For students intending to get a Ph.D., it is sometimes a good idea to get a Masters first, and even to get a Masters at a different institution than the Ph.D.
 Sometimes students start in one degree and shift to the other during their program, and these shifts go in both directions.
-Do not be shy about exploring these intentions and options in your application letter and communications with potential advisors.
-You may even apply for both.
-As an institution, we have no bias against M.S. applications or degrees.
+If the question about applying for a M.S. or Ph.D. applies to you, you should consult with your prospective advisor(s) to help determine which program makes the most sense for you.